burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```
 Documentation: [cpp reference details about inline specifier](https://en.cppreference.com/w/cpp/language/inline).

-> If you want to precisely understand exactly how the toolchain handles inline variables (i.e., in which object file this variable is defined) in situation when projects consist of several compiled libraries and binaries, then please double-check with Toolchain documentation.
+> If you want to precisely understand exactly how the toolchain handles inline variables (i.e., in which object file this variable is defined) in situations when projects consist of several compiled libraries and binaries, then please double-check with Toolchain documentation.

 ## 11. The Exception Specification has been Removed